Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: The Weingarten map minimization model

-The mean curvature regularization has been shown with good geometric properties including preserving contrast, edges and corners.
-Indeed, by minimizing the $L^1$ norm of the first component of unit normal vector, we can obtain the following nonlinear first order regularizer
+The established mean curvature model \eqref{mcdenoising} is derived by minimizing the $L^1$ norm of the divergence of the unit normal.
+Indeed, by directly minimizing the $L^1$ norm of the first component of unit normal vector, we have

-the denominator of which measures the surface area.
-Targeted to derive a combined first and second order regularization, we further pursue the gradient of the regularizer \eqref{satvm} and obtain

-where $\cdot$ denotes the dot product operation.
-It is easy to validate the matrix form of \eqref{satv2} can be expressed as
+which is a nonlinear first order regularization with the denominator measuring the surface area.
+The Weingarten map of image surface can be achieved by pursuing the gradient, i.e., where $a\otimes b=ab^T$, $a,b\in\mathbb R^n$, represents the Euclidean outer product.
+Moreover, the matrix form of \eqref{satv2} can be given as